Prima.cpp: Fast 30-70B LLM Inference on Heterogeneous and Low-Resource Home Clusters: Experiments

 \subsection{Fast Inference on Large Models}

-Table \ref{table:token-latency-and-ttft} presents TPOT and TTFT across model sizes of 8-70B\footnote{At submission, exo and dllama didn't support Llama models from 14-65B, so we mark their values with "-".}.
+Table \ref{table:token-latency-and-ttft} presents TPOT and TTFT across model sizes of 8-70B\footnote{Exo supports Llama 8/70B and dllama supports only Llama 3, so we mark unavailable values with "-".}.
 As a result, prima.cpp achieves substantially lower TPOT and TTFT than all baselines, and matches llama.cpp on small models (<14B).
-Compared with llama.cpp, it reduces TPOT by up to 17$\times$ and TTFT by up to 8$\times$; against exo and dllama, it achieves 5-8$\times$ lower TPOT and 12-24$\times$ lower TTFT, without OOMs.
+Compared with llama.cpp, it reduces TPOT by up to 17$\times$ and TTFT by up to 8$\times$; against exo and dllama, it achieves at least 18$\times$ lower TPOT and 42$\times$ lower TTFT, without OOMs.

 For small models (<14B), Halda finds that D3 can hold the entire model in VRAM, so it removes the other devices and runs only on D3.
 This reduces prima.cpp to the single-device case (equivalent to llama.cpp), with both achieving the same TPOT and TTFT.
 At 30B, as shown in Fig. \ref{fig:llama-cpp-memory-on-device} in Appendix \ref{appendix:workload-distribution-and-memory-usage}, D3-GPU runs out of VRAM and forces layers onto the CPU, causing llama.cpp to deteriorate rapidly.
 In contrast, Fig. \ref{fig:prima-cpp-memory-on-each-device} shows that Halda offloads the overflow from D3-GPU to D2-GPU, keeping TPOT and TTFT stable.
 At 45B, both RAM and VRAM on D3 are exhausted, and mmap in llama.cpp begins frequent reloads, incurring disk latency.
 At this stage, only a few pages are reloaded, so the efficiency loss is minor.
 At 60B, high memory stress causes more active pages to be evicted earlier, sharply increasing TPOT and TTFT.
 This indicates that llama.cpp is ill-suited for large models on consumer-grade devices.
 In contrast, Halda balances workloads across devices according to their capabilities.
 Even when disk offloading is required, it assigns workloads to devices with strong CPU and fast disk, while PRP with prefetching hides disk latency. \textit{As a result, prima.cpp maintains stable TPOT and TTFT growth and achieves sub-second TPOT even at 70B.
 To the best of our knowledge, prima.cpp is the first system to achieve this speed on real consumer-grade, low-end devices}\footnote{We exclude sparse inference systems, as they do not meet the conditions in Table \ref{table:llm-deploy}: they require dedicated hardware such as NPUs, support only sparse models, and may degrade output quality.}.